TRPA1: Function

 Although it is not fully confirmed whether noxious cold sensation is mediated by TRPA1 in vivo, several recent studies clearly demonstrated cold activation of TRPA1 channels in vitro.

 In the heat-sensitive loreal pit organs of many snakes, TRPA1 is responsible for the detection of infrared radiation.
+TRPA1 also serves as an infrared detector in the antennae of beetle pollinators, enabling them to detect infrared radiation that cycad plants generate as a pollination cue.